sunpietro/dragster/README.md

     ```

 ## The sample usage
-You can start using it preparing following HTML code:
+To start having fun with dragging elements on the website prepare the following HTML code and add few lines of CSS:

 ```html
 <div class="dragster-region">